 There are two broad fields of competition for the 2022 dissertation awards.
 Under each broad field, we provide a non-inclusive list of fine fields that are considered to belong to the broader fields under consideration.

-If a dissertation is multi- or interdisciplinary in nature, a significant portion of the work must be comprised by at least one of the 2022 fields of competition.
+If a dissertation is multi- or interdisciplinary in nature, a significant portion of the work must be comprised by at least one of the posted 2023 fields of competition.

 The Graduate School will provide a cash award of $1,000 to each student selected as OSU's finalist for the two fields of competition listed above.
 In addition, the Graduate School will forward those two nominees on to the CGS/ProQuest national competition for consideration in their award competition.

 Nominations may be submitted by the student's graduate program director or department chair/head.
 Students may not apply directly for this award.
-Each unit (as defined by university major code) may nominate no more than one student (total) per award cycle.
+Each unit (as defined by university major code) may nominate no more than ONE nominee (total) per award cycle.

 In the online nomination form, nominators will be required to prepare/upload the following materials as one PDF document using the following file name convention: